-The Global Precipitation Measurement (GPM) mission partner imaging radiometer quarter-degree gridded-text product has a similar file format and a similar purpose as the Tropical Rainfall Measuring Mission (TRMM) 3G68 quarter-degree product.
-The GPM partner radiometer textgrid format is an hourly summary of surface precipitation retrievals from Goddard Profiling (GPROF) algorithm as applied to the observations from partner-provided conically scanning constellation radiometers.
-The product also includes the GPROF retrieval from the GMI instrument on the GPM core satellite.
-While the data are reported in hourly grids, all hours for a day are packaged into a single ASCII text file that is gzipped to reduce file size and to speed up downloading.
-The data are reported on a 0.25° x 0.25° grid.
+The Global Precipitation Measurement (GPM) mission partner cross-track scanning (sounder) radiometer quarter-degree gridded-text product has a similar file format and a similar purpose as the GPM Constellation Conically-scanning radiometer text product.
+Indeed this product is the second in the pair of products that present the retrievals from the partner radiometers that form the GPM constellation.
+The GPM partner sounder radiometer textgrid format is an hourly summary of surface precipitation retrievals from Goddard Profiling (GPROF) algorithm as applied to the observations from partner-provided crosstrack scanning constellation radiometers.
+While the data are reported in hourly grids, all hours for a day are packaged into a single ASCII text file that is gripped to reduce file size and to speed up downloading.
+The data are reported on a $0.25^{\circ} \times 0.25^{\circ}$ grid.

-A line in this document is defined as being all text from the first character encountered until and including the new-line character at the end of the block of text.
+A line in this document is defined as being all text from the first character encountered until and including the new-line character at the end of the string of text.
 The files are readable by any program or utility that is capable of reading ASCII text lines.
 This obviously includes all text editors and spreadsheets as well as more sophisticated analysis software.